 Set up finger foods and other tea party snacks to create a full lunch spread fit for Alice herself!
 Print out movie-inspired coloring sheets for any kids in attendance or set up a wonderland craft table, such as painting wooden roses (but they don’t have to be red).

-Food Idea: Eat Me, Drink Me tea party finger foods
+Food Idea: Tea party finger foods

 Decor: Whimsical Colored balloon arch and florals